ALTIBASE/Documents/Manuals/Altibase_7.2/eng/Spatial SQL Reference.md

 ##### Description

 This function is similar to ST_MAKEPOLYGON.
-This function accepts a LINESTRING object or SRID as input and creates a POLYGON object.
+This function accepts a LINESTRING object and SRID as input and creates a POLYGON object.

 ##### Return Type